mesosphere/tweeter/README.md

     dcos package install --yes cassandra
     dcos package install --yes kafka

+NOTE: Following steps is NOT necessary for DCOS 1.7.
+3 Kafka Brokers will be deployed and started automatically when you install the Package.
 Wait until the Kafka service shows up in the DCOS UI, then add and start the Kafka brokers:

     dcos kafka broker add 0,1,2
     dcos kafka broker start 0,1,2